Display Modes

 Scroll Mode

-Reading Mode
+Read Mode

 Score Roll

-Desktop: in the top menu → View Options
+Desktop: in the top menu → View options

 Smartphone: